BroccoliSnivy/Internship_Task_3/README.md

-# Internship - Day X : Vulnerability Scan with OpenVAS
+# Internship - Day 3 : Vulnerability Scan with OpenVAS

 Vulnerability scanning is a way to check a system for weaknesses that an attacker could exploit.
 In this case, I used **OpenVAS** to scan a deliberately vulnerable Windows XP virtual machine that I set up locally.
 Windows XP was chosen because it’s old, unsupported, and basically a playground for security testing.